 We Will Capture Lagos In 2019 – PDP

-The Peoples Democratic Party (PDP) said on Tuesday it would capture Lagos in the 2019 governorship election.
-The PDP Publicity Secretary in the state, Mr Taofeek Gani made the assertion in an interview with the News Agency of Nigeria (NAN) in Lagos.
-“We will shock the All Progressives Congress (APC) by winning the governorship election […]
+The Peoples Democratic Party (PDP) said yesterday it would capture Lagos in the 2019 governorship election.
+The PDP publicity secretary in the state, Mr Taofeek Gani made the assertion in an interview with the News Agency of Nigeria (NAN) in Lagos.
+“We will shock the All Progressives Congress (APC) by winning the governorship election in […]

 The post We Will Capture Lagos In 2019 – PDP appeared first on Leadership Nigeria Newspapers.